Training

 - Quality of the academic record

 Application packages accepted by the selection committee are sent to the Investigators who select the candidates retained for an interview (in person, by telephone or by videoconference).
-The results will be announced in February of 2023.
-All applicants, selected for this award or not, will be contacted by email by the Office of Academic Affairs.
+The results will be announced in February of 2026.
+All applicants, selected for this competition or not, will be contacted by email by the Office of Academic Affairs.

 Transportation and accommodations

-IRIC Next Generation Awards Program does not cover travel and accommodation expenses incurred by the winners during their internship at IRIC.
+IRIC Next Generation Competition does not cover travel and accommodation expenses incurred by the winners during their internship at IRIC.

 Le Service des Résidences de l’Université de Montréal (Université de Montréal Residence Services) does however offer students the opportunity to rent fully-renovated studio apartments at affordable prices.